Flood Planning and Recovery

 Additionally, notify the Flood Team of special requirements, including unit train and special switch requirements by opening a case in Case Management (user ID and password required).
 Please choose Special Requests as your case reason and choose either Request Special Switch or Request Special Train as the corresponding sub-reason.

 Follow Required Rail Car Inspection Process

 In accordance with AAR Interchange Rules, customers who are subscribers to the rules are responsible for any damage, including flood damage, occurring to cars in their control or possession.
 This includes cars that Union Pacific has delivered to a customer’s private track or facility.

 ❯*Per Rule A 2. — All interchange freight car owners must subscribe to the AAR Interchange Rules.

 ❯* Per AAR Rule 99 — Customers who are not subscribers to the AAR Interchange Rules are responsible for the actual cost of repairs to cars damaged, including by flood, while in their control or possession (including cars delivered to a customer’s private track or facility).

 * Field Manual of the AAR Interchange Rules

-In accordance with AAR Interchange Rules, rail cars damaged from hurricane flooding must go through a joint inspection with a Union Pacific Mechanical Representative and customer industry.
-Car owner is optional.
+In accordance with AAR Interchange Rules, rail cars damaged from flooding must go through a joint inspection with a Union Pacific Mechanical Representative at the customer industry, car owner is optional.